 The Caribbean is a significant cultural repository, but it is often appreciated by the world only for its value as a tourist commodity.
 This program will extend to Bucknell students an opportunity to experience true cultural diversity and to gain an appreciation for this complex geographical neighbor.

-$4,850 (estimate) for three weeks in the Caribbean.
-Please note that the program cost includes Bucknell University summer school tuition, flights to and and within the Caribbean, ferry rides to and from St. Kitts and Nevis, all trips, housing, in-country transportation, all group excursion fees, and many in-country meals.
+$4,850 (estimated) for three weeks in the Caribbean.
+Please note that the program cost includes Bucknell University summer school tuition, flights from the US and within the Caribbean, ferry rides to and from St. Kitts and Nevis, all trips, housing, in-country transportation, all group excursion fees, and many in-country meals.
 Students should budget for personal expenses and for some meals.
 Apply early.
 The program can only take a limited number of students and spaces fill fast.